darcher-figo/boilerplate/docs/README.md

   _Why:_

-  > This is a JavaScript project guideline, where the programming language for generating and parsing JSON is assumed to be JavaScript.
+  > This is a javascript project guideline, where the programming language for generating and parsing JSON is assumed to be javascript.

 - Even though a resource is a singular concept that is similar to an object instance or database record, you should not use your `table_name` for a resource name and `column_name` resource property.